acend/helm-basics-training/content/labs/02.0/_index.en.md

 {{% notice warning %}}
-**Die Mobiliar**: Have a look at the following special instructions
+**Die Mobiliar:** Have a look at the following special instructions
 {{% /notice %}}

 You can use the `docker-registry.mobicorp.ch/puzzle/k8s/kurs/nginx` container image instead of `nginx` which you cannot pull on your Kubernetes cluster.

-So change your `values.yaml` so match the following:
+So change your `values.yaml` to match the following:

 ```
 [...]